ingo/ingo.github.io/_recipes_output (original)/strawberry_pretzel_pie.md

 category: Desserts
 description: A wonderful but simple summer pie inspired by strawberry pretzel salad, a popular Southern dessert.
 This fresher adaptation consists of an easy shortbread crust, a fluffy cream filling and a pile of fresh strawberries.
 image: merlin_156815769_95060ad1-0724-419f-a1dd-e8affd8d61ee-articleLarge.jpg
-image_attribution: Johnny Miller for The New York Times.
-Food Stylist: Erin Jeanne McDowell.
+image_attribution: Johnny Miller for The New York Times
 size: 8 servings
 time: 40 minutes, plus cooling and chilling
 author: Jerrelle Guy